thomaswp/thomaswp.github.io/content/project/snap-replay/index.md

 This ended up being much more challenging that I imagined.
 Getting basic replay functionality worked pretty quickly.
 But making everything work, from custom blocks to lists, in the end required me to create custom recording and replay logic for 60 in-editor actions!

 Additionally, playing those actions forward is one thing, but how about playing them backwards?
-It turned out to be much easier to allow backward scrubbing by restarting the video, and the rapidly playing it again from the video in a few seconds.
+It turned out to be much easier to allow backward scrubbing by restarting the video, and then rapidly playing it again from the video in a few seconds.

-If I were to start this project over, I would likely opt for a hybrid model, recording a real video while also taking regular snapshots of code behind the scenes, allowing the student to load from any point in the video, and do active learning exercises, without having to support full replayability.
+If I were to start this project over, I would likely opt for a hybrid model, recording a real video while also taking regular snapshots of code behind the scenes.
+This would allow the student to load from any point in the video, and do active learning exercises, without having to support full replayability.